Accidents involving Semi-trucks Often Involve More Responsible Parties than Common Car Accidents

 Contact an Experienced Truck Accident Lawyer

-If you’ve been injured in a truck accident, you may be entitled to compensation even if that accident did not recently occur.
+If you’ve been injured in a truck accident, you may be entitled to compensation as the injured party, even if that accident did not recently occur.

 In order to protect your interest and to receive the maximum compensation for your truck accident, contact us online or call the experienced attorneys of The Eberst Law Firm at 772-225-4900.
-Our attorneys will review the facts of your case and provide you with a thorough evaluation of your truck accident claim.
+Our attorneys have extensive experience in personal injury law in Florida and will review the facts of your case to provide you with a thorough evaluation of your truck accident claim.

 Photo by Nigel Tadyanehondo